-It was a stand-off of epic proportions, the air as fraught and full of tension as that between Kellyanne Conway and any sane member of the mainstream media.
+It was a stand-off of epic proportions, the air as fraught and full of tension as that between Kellyanne Conway and every sane member of the mainstream media.
 My two-year-old son and I stared at each other over the rim of the fish tank lid, his bright blue eyes looking defiantly into my green ones.

 “Do NOT touch that plug again, Evan,” I said with my momma-means-business voice.
 “NO-NO!”

 I enjoyed relaxing in our darkened living room at night, the bulb in the lid of the tank creating a small cocoon of light, as I watched the little guy kick energetically, diving from top to bottom then back again, the air tube burbling happily and spitting out bubbles for him to swim through.
-Every so often he’d stop, floating spread-eagle at the top, all gangly-limbs and little webbed feet, eyes studiously looking at me looking at him.
+Every so often he’d stop, floating spread-eagle at the top, all gangly-limbed and miniature webbed feet, eyes studiously looking at me looking at him.
 We were both endlessly entertained.

-If I couldn’t keep a simple frog alive, how on earth was I going to raise my two boys on my own?!
+If I couldn’t keep a simple frog alive, how on earth was I going to keep myself and my two tiny boys afloat on my own?!
 My life was a mess, and Froggy’s sad demise seemed like the perfect metaphor for the turbulent waters I found myself in.

 The sweetness and pure love of the moment took my breath away . . .
 Though times were rough, I knew my little family and I were strong enough to swim through anything, so long as we were together.